iamendy/suve/README.md

    - VESChain = `Avalanche`
      \*You can deploy to as many chains as you wish.

+3. Update your deployed addresses on the `src/chains/index.ts file.

-3. On the dApp, visit the enrollment dashboard to register Vaccnines by filling the form which uploads the image to IPFS and interacts with `EnrollmentService.enroll()`:
+4. On the dApp, visit the enrollment dashboard to register Vaccnines.
+This interacts with `EnrollmentService.enroll()`.
+Private Key instruction is already made.

-4. The dApp is chain aware and will automatically switch to the right service as you change compatible networks.
+5. Run `npm install` to install all dependencies.

+6. `npm run dev` to start the app on a development environment.

-5. Verify the vaccine you uploaded on the different blockchains by entering the hash on the verify page.
+7. Verify the vaccine you uploaded on the different blockchains by entering the hash on the verify page.